potat-dev/networks-coursework-ping/README.md

 # Ping Utility

-A custom ping implementation in Golang with flexible configuration options.
+A custom ping implementation in Golang with flexible configuration options, supporting both ICMP and UDP protocols.

 ## Features

+-   Support for ICMP and UDP ping protocols
 -   Customizable packet size
 -   Configurable ping count
 -   Adjustable timeout and interval
--   Отображение типа пакета (ICMP)
--   Detailed ping statistics (packet loss, rtt min/avg/max)
+-   Detailed ping statistics
+-   Output similar to standard ping utility
+-   Uses common UDP ports (53, 123, 8053, 33434) to increase the chance of receiving a response
+-   Sends a DNS query packet for UDP ping to elicit a response

 ## Prerequisites